Type: Supportive Housing Complex

-Completed in April 2022, Sq’umul’ Shelh Lelum’ is a Nomodic-built supportive housing complex in North Cowichan, BC, built under the province’s Rapid Response to Homelessness initiative.
-The complex provides safe, affordable housing for individuals who were experiencing or at risk of homelessness.
+Completed in April 2022, Sq’umul’ Shelh Lelum’ is a Nomodic-built supportive housing complex in North Cowichan, BC, built through the province’s Building BC: Supportive Housing Fund.
+The complex provides safe, supportive housing for individuals who were experiencing or at risk of homelessness.
 The four-storey building was built through BC Housing in collaboration with Nomodic, the Municipality of North Cowichan, and the City of Duncan among other valued partners and stakeholders.

 The complex contains 52 self-contained studio homes, each with its own kitchenette and washroom, and a number of accessible features.
 The first level includes offices, a staff room, health room, tenant support room, meeting room, lounge, amenity space, commercial kitchen and pantry, and storage space.
 Outside of the building is a generous amenity/gathering area, promoting community and social togetherness.
 The building achieved BC Energy Step Code 3, and includes a number of features designed to improve energy efficiency and reduce its carbon footprint.